The A.H. and E.P. Hancock Fine Arts Trust Fund

 W.G.
 Rhea's Hancock and Arts Commission Programs

-• Our annual Elegant Dinner is scheduled for March 21.
-Students will dress up for lunch and enjoy live classical music in the lunchroom provided by Grayson Pate, pianist.
+Our annual Elegant Dinner is scheduled for March 20.
+Students dress up for lunch and enjoy live classical music in the lunchroom provided by a live musician.
+Click here to see photos.